isomerpages/mindef-sg101/_economy/surviving-our-independence/1959-1965-early-economic-strategies.md

 <p>Moreover, the anticipated economic benefits from the merger were less than expected.
 The increase of the manufacturing share of real GDP was modest – from 16.9% in 1960 to 19.% in 1965.
 Real GDP grew at an annual compound rate of 5.7% during this period.
 Some 21,000 jobs were created in manufacturing, but the unemployment percentage still hovered in the double digits.
 This persuaded then-Finance Minister Goh Keng Swee that the benefits of the common market were not as substantial as he once believed.</p>
 </div>

-The political, social and economic difficulties of the merger led to a momentous decision, one that defined Singapore’s story.
-Cast out of Malaysia on 9th August, 1965, Singapore was on its own – it no longer had a common market of 12 million consumers to support its growth.
+The political, social and economic difficulties of the merger led to a momentous decision.
+Expelled from Malaysia on 9th August 1965, Singapore was on our own.
+We no longer had a common market of 12 million consumers to support our growth.
 With no natural resources, a tiny population and rising unemployment, Singapore’s leaders were faced with a dire situation.

 ![Alt text for image on Isomer site](/images/economy/straitstimes_19650810_0001-1024x649.jpg) (Image: Reproduced from The Straits Times, 10 August 1965, p.1 via [Biblioasia](http://www.nlb.gov.sg/biblioasia/2019/01/23/looking-back-at-700-years-of-singapore/))